threatcon/lab_configs/ipad/blink/ssh-setup.md

  1. add new hosts
  1. give host an alias
  1. under hostname type either the hostname or ip address
- 1. change port if not using default ssh port
+ 1. change port if not using default ssh ort
  1. enter user name
  1. leave password blank
  1. click save